marcocamma/sens4/README.md

 read the multi range gaugues from sens4.
 Tested using:
  - https://sens4.com/vpm-5-smartpirani.html
+ - Linux Ubuntu 20.04
+ - USB
- - USB to RS-232 converter with power supply and cable
+     - USB to RS-232 converter with power supply and cable (from Sens4)
- - Linux Ubuntu 20.04 (after adding user to *dialout* group)
+     - adding user to *dialout*
+ - Port server
+     - Tested with Brainboxes ES-257 serial/ethernet

 ```
 # better to create a virtual environment ?